ben2d2/ipd-acme-groceries/README.md

 ## Running the App
 - From your terminal cd into the app directory
+- Create a virtualenv if you so please or ensure python3 is you default python version
+- `pip install -r requirements.txt`

 #### Using setuptools implementation
 - Run `pip install .` to access the app from your terminal with the simple command `acme`